scottdelly/passover/haggadah.md

 **Reader 5**: We drink the third cup of wine to those who were taken from us and to those who fought for freedom and life.
 [Drink third cup of wine]

 **Reader 1**: Just as the food of our Passover supper has nourished our bodies, so the experience of the human spirit gives meaning to our lives.
-As a full expression of the hope and joy of this combination, let us sing the Passover song DIE-YAY-NOO.
+As a full expression of the hope and joy of this combination, we say Dayenu.

-**Group sings:**

-*Eeem yash la-noo hay-roo-tay-noo.
-DIE-YAY-NOO.*

-*Eeem yash la-noo sim'khah-tay-noo.
-DIE-YAY-NOO.*

-*Eeem yash la-noo tik'va-tay-noo.
-DIE-YAY-NOO.*

-Translation:

-If we only had our freedom.
-DIE-YAY-NOO.

-If we only had our Seder.
-DIE-YAY-NOO.

-If we only had our hope.
-DIE-YAY-NOO.

-["DIE-YAY-NOO" means: It would have been sufficient.]
+**Around the table:**
+If He had brought us out from Egypt, and had not carried out judgments against them
+**All Say:** Dayenu

+If He had carried out judgments against them and not against their idols

+If He had destroyed their idols and had not smitten their first-born

+If He had smitten their first-born and had not given us their wealth

+If He had given us their wealth and had not split the sea for us

+If He had split the sea for us and had not taken us through it on dry land

+If He had taken us through the sea on dry land and had not drowned our oppressors in it

+If He had drowned our oppressors in it, and had not supplied our needs in the desert for forty years

+If He had supplied our needs in the desert for forty years and had not fed us the manna

+If He had fed us the manna,
+and had not given us the Shabbat

+If He had given us the Shabbat, and had not brought us before Mount Sinai

+If He had brought us before Mount Sinai, and had not given us the Torah	v'lo

+If He had given us the Torah,
+and had not brought us into the land of Israel

+If He had brought us into the land of Israel, and not built for us the Holy Temple

-## The fourth cup of Elijah
+## The cup of Elijah

 **Reader 1**: Let us all fill our wine glasses.